 Sarah Josepha Buell Hale Historical Marker

-Sarah Josepha Hale Marker which is located at the approximate location of where her home was in Philadelphia, PA
+The Sarah Josepha Hale Marker is located approximately where her home was located in Philadelphia.

-The Sarah Josepha Hale Award is presented annually since 1956 in New England by the trustees of the Richards Free Library in recognition of a distinguished body of work in the field of literature and letters.
+The Sarah Josepha Hale Award has been presented annually since 1956 in New England by the trustees of the Richards Free Library in recognition of a distinguished body of work in the field of literature and letters.

 Backstory and Context